-The increase in net sales for the twelve-week period ended January 21, 2022, primarily relates to higher unit sales volume due to the ongoing reopening of the economy from COVID-19 pandemic related restrictions and to a lesser extent higher selling prices per pound implemented during July 2021.
-Other institutional Frozen Food Products sales, including sheet dough and rolls, increased 57% by volume and retail sales volume remained constant.
-Demand is gradually returning in the foodservice sales channel as schools and indining restaurants are starting to reopen across the country after response to the COVID-19 pandemic.
-Returns activity decreased compared to the same twelve-week period in the 2021 fiscal year.
+The increase in net sales for the twelve-week period ended January 20, 2023, primarily relates to higher unit sales volume in pounds and to a lesser extent higher selling prices per pound implemented during July 2021 and May 2022.
+Other institutional Frozen Food Products dollar sales, including sheet dough and rolls, increased 20% and retail dollar sales volume increased by 10%.
+Returns activity increased compared to the same twelve-week period in the 2022 fiscal year.
 Promotional activity was higher as a percentage of sales.